tornikekhokhiashvili/streams-pipelines/README.md

 **Important**: Count average values including tasks that a student did not try to solve (with 0 score).
 See the Printable String Spec example.

 #### Printable String spec
-A multiline String containing a formatted table of all results and total values and marks.\
+It is multiline String containing a formatted table of all results and total values and marks.\
+A format of your table should meet the following requirements:

-Headers are required.\
+- Headers are required.\
-Column width depends on values lenghts.\
+- Column width depends on values lenghts.\
-Sort rows by students last names.\
+- Rows are sorted by students' last names.\
-Sort columns by task name.\
+- Columns are sorted by the names of tasks.\
-Double values formatted to 2 digits after the point.\
+- Double values displayed with 2 digits after the decimal point.\
-Average mark is simple a mark of average total score.\
+- Values of the column "Marl" are defined by average total score.\
-Pay attention to alignment of different columns.
+- Pay attention to alignment of different columns.

 Example: